-Current Law: Under current law, section 163(j) limits the ability of a corporation to deduct disqualified interest paid or accrued in a taxable year if two threshold tests are met: (1) the corporation's debt-to-equity ratio exceeds 1.5 to 1.0 (the safe harbor ratio); and (2) the corporation's net interest expense exceeds 50% of its adjusted taxable income.
+Current Law: Under current law, section 163(j) limits the ability of a corporation to deduct disqualified interest paid or accrued in a taxable year if two threshold tests are met: (1) the corporation's debt-to-equity ratio exceeds 1.5 to 1.0 (the safe harbor ratio); and (2) the corporation's net interest expense exceeds 50 percent of its adjusted taxable income.
 Generally, adjusted taxable income is the corporation's taxable income computed without regard to deductions for net interest expense, net operating losses, domestic production activities under section 199, depreciation, amortization, and depletion.
 Interest amounts disallowed under these rules can be carried forward indefinitely.
-In addition, any excess limitation (i.e., the excess, if any, of 50% of the adjusted taxable income of the corporation over the corporation's net interest expense) can be carried forward three years.
+In addition, any excess limitation (i.e., the excess, if any, of 50 percent of the adjusted taxable income of the corporation over the corporation's net interest expense) can be carried forward three years.

-In the Mark: Under the provision, every business, regardless of its form, would be subject to a disallowance of deduction for net interest expense in excess of 30% of the business's adjusted taxable income.
-The net interest expense disallowance would be determined at the tax filer level-for example, at the partnership level instead of the partner level.
+In the Mark: Under the provision, every business, regardless of its form, would be subject to a disallowance of deduction for net interest expense in excess of 30 percent of the business' adjusted taxable income.
+The net interest expense disallowance would be determined at the tax filer level; however, a special rule applies to pass-through entitles, which requires the determination to be made at the entity level - for example, at the partnership level instead of the partner level.

-Adjusted taxable income is a business's taxable income computed without regard to business interest expense, business interest income, the 17.4 percent deduction for certain pass-through income, net operating losses, and other adjustments as provided by the Secretary of Treasury.
+Adjusted taxable income is a business' taxable income computed without regard to business interest expense, business interest income, the 17.4-percent deduction for certain pass-through income, net operating losses, and other adjustments as provided by the Secretary of Treasury.
 Any interest amounts disallowed under the provision would be carried forward to future taxable years.

 The provision would provide an exemption from these rules for businesses with average annual gross receipts under \$15 million during the three preceding years, indexed for inflation.

-Additionally, the provision would not apply to certain regulated public utilities and electing real property trades or businesses.
+The provision would not apply to certain regulated public utilities.
+Additionally, electing real-property trades or businesses may elect out provided they use the alternative depreciation system to depreciate applicable real property used in the trade or business.